Updated on 4/14/2023

-It is well documented that stigma and discrimination negatively affect our bodies and our mental health.
+It is documented that stigma and discrimination negatively affect our bodies and our mental health.
 Most of the research regarding this phenomenon, however, focuses on race or gender.
 While this research is, of course, critical, we must also begin thinking about how the information gathered via research on the impact of race and gender on health should be applied to other forms of discrimination.
+This blog offers insight into the impact of weight stigma on mental health.

 For those of us experiencing the world in fat bodies, we inherently understand the reality of fatphobia and weight stigma.
 We inherently understand the social rejection and devaluation of those who occupy bodies that lie outside of social norms.
 For some time, fat people have gone unheard.
 Thankfully though, recent research is being conducted to study fatphobia, weight stigma, weight bias and weight-based discrimination.